 Girl Rising works with a host of non profit partners around the world.
 Some we have formal relationships with and others we work with in a less formal way.

-We selected a set of seven NGO Partners called our “Impact Partners” when we were making the film.
+We selected a set of seven “Impact” Partners when we were making the film.
 These partners were widely viewed to have best-practice programs serving girls around the world.
-They committed to hosting the Girl Rising film team in one of the countries they operate in.
-In addition, these impact partners were complementary in their approach to interventions on behalf of girls.
-For example, CARE serves girls and women generally, while Room To Read is a literacy-focused organization.
-This was to us important because getting girls into school, keeping them there, and making sure they learn relies on a holistic approach that includes life-skills training, health training, the provision of safe-spaces, as well as traditional academic training.
+They committed to hosting our film team in one of the countries they operate in.
+In addition, they were complementary in their approach to interventions on behalf of girls.
+For example, CARE serves girls and women generally, while Room to Read is a literacy-focused organization.
+This was important because getting girls into school, keeping them there, and making sure they learn relies on a holistic approach that includes life-skills training, health training, the provision of safe-spaces, as well as traditional academic training.

 These seven initial non-profit impact partners are: A New Day Cambodia, CARE, Partners in Health, Plan International USA, Room to Read, United Nations Foundation/Girl Up, and World Vision.
 We also arranged for audience donations from 2013 - 2015 to go to a 501©3 Fund, The Girl Rising Fund, then distributed to these non-profit partners.
 These organizations also have the opportunity to incorporate the film into their programming and fundraising efforts as they see fit.